Daoenti/Kingmaker/Locations/Cheliax.md

 **Alignment:** Lawful Evil
 **Capital:** Egorian
 **State Religion:** [[Deities/Asmodeus|Asmodeus]] (mandatory worship)
-**Notable Features:** Hellknight orders, contract law, state-sanctioned devil binding
+**Notable Features:** [[Organizations/Hellknights|Hellknight]] orders, contract law, state-sanctioned devil binding

 ## Description
 Cheliax is a once-great empire now ruled by diabolists who worship [[Deities/Asmodeus|Asmodeus]] as the state deity.
 After a civil war, House Thrune seized power through pacts with Hell itself, establishing a totalitarian regime where law and order are maintained through fear, contracts, and infernal magic.

 The nation exemplifies Asmodean philosophy in practice: absolute hierarchy, tyranny disguised as order, and the belief that slavery and subjugation serve divine purpose.
-Citizens are bound by countless laws and contracts, with Hellknights enforcing order brutally and efficiently.
+Citizens are bound by countless laws and contracts, with [[Organizations/Hellknights|Hellknights]] enforcing order brutally and efficiently.

 ## Government and Society